Monetary Policy Toolkit

 Within the operational realm, key choices include the selection of policy instruments, the specific markets in which the central bank participates, and the size and structure of the central bank’s balance sheet.

 In particular, I will focus on whether our existing tools are adequate to respond to future economic downturns.
-As I will argue, one lesson from the crisis is that our pre-crisis toolkit was inadequate to address the range of economic circumstances that we faced.
+As I will argue, one lesson is that our pre-crisis toolkit was inadequate to address the range of economic circumstances.

-Looking ahead, we will likely need to retain many of the monetary policy tools that were developed to promote recovery from the crisis.
-In addition, policymakers inside and outside the Fed may wish at some point to consider additional options to secure a strong and resilient economy.
+We will likely need to retain many of the monetary policy tools that were developed to promote recovery from the crisis.
+Policymakers inside and outside the Fed may wish at some point to consider additional options to secure a strong and resilient economy.

 But before I turn to these longer-run issues, I would like to offer a few remarks on the near-term outlook for the U.S. economy and the potential implications for monetary policy.